Dashboards

 Working in the workspace

-Coded dashboards appear in your team workspace just like dashboards built in the builder, with a few differences:
+Once you push, coded dashboards appear in your team workspace just like dashboards built in the builder, with a few differences:

 • Saved versions — every bundle push automatically creates a new saved version.
 You can switch between saved versions or publish any of them to development, staging, or production.